Sextortion: Webcam blackmail

-Sextortion through the use of webcams is also a concern, especially for those who use webcams for flirting and cybersex.
-Often this involves a cybercriminal posing as someone else – such as an attractive person – initiating communication of a sexual nature with the victim (about 95% of victims are male).
+Sextortion using webcam content often involves a cybercriminal posing as someone else – such as an attractive person – initiating communication of a sexual nature with the victim (about 95% of victims are male).
 Often, the cybercriminal simply shows the victim a pre-recorded video of a performer from a cybersex webcam site which they are sufficiently familiar with, then messages the victim at points in the video where the performer appears to be typing on the keyboard, to give the illusion that the performer in the video is messaging them.
 The victim is then persuaded to undress in front of a webcam, and may also be persuaded to engage in sexual behaviour, such as masturbation.
 The video is recorded by the cybercriminal, who then reveals their true intent and demands money or other services (such as more explicit images of the victim, in cases of online predation), and threatening to publicly release the video to video services like YouTube and send it to family members and friends of the victim if they do not comply.
 Sometimes threats to make false allegations of paedophilia against the victim are made as well.
 This is known as webcam blackmail.
 An increase in webcam blackmails have been reported, and it affects both young and old, male and female alike.
-Webcam blackmail is also connected with webcam trolling.